 Welcome to the Computer Architecture for Embedded Systems (CAES) group of the Faculty of Electrical Engineering, Mathematics and Computer Science of the University of Twente in the Netherlands.

-In autumn 2016 the spin-off company QBayLogic started its services in FPGA design, based on the compiler CλaSH that translates mathematical specifications of FPGA architectures into a traditional hardware description language.
+The spin-off company QBayLogic started its services in FPGA design, based on the compiler CλaSH that translates mathematical specifications of FPGA architectures into a traditional hardware description language.
 The compiler CλaSh is developed by of the CAES-group, over a period of eight years, resulting in many publications and several PhD theses.
 We are proud that this period of fruitful rearch resulted in a spin-off company to transfer the developed techniques to the market.